m-delarosa/service-worker-practice/README.md

 This app makes a request to the Pokemon API, retrieves Pikachu, and displays some things on the page.

-Your job is to intercept the request and replace it with Charmander so the app will work offline.
+Your job is to intercept the request and replace it with Charmander.

 ## Steps